-Blanca Fromm Young is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
-Ms. Young’s practice focuses on complex commercial litigation, with an emphasis on civil fraud, products liability, antitrust, and intellectual property disputes.
+Blanca Young is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
+Ms. Young’s complex litigation practice focuses on intellectual property disputes, fraud and unfair competition, government and internal investigations, and trials.

 Ms. Young received a B.A., magna cum laude, from Yale University.
 Ms. Young received her J.D. from UCLA School of Law, where she graduated second in her class.
-While at UCLA, Ms. Young served as a comments editor on the law review and taught an undergraduate class on legal and philosophical problems related to the punishment of crimes.
 After law school, Ms. Young served as a law clerk to the Honorable William B. Shubb of the U.S. District Court for the Eastern District of California.